TGion/hugo-gion-io/content/blog/automate-tasks-with-cron.md

 Now you can tell `at` to run you job file and mail the results to the user who fired the job:

 ```
-at -m -f synth-jobs now
+at -m -f ./synth-jobs now
 ```

 The job will be queued for immediate execution.
 But since [atrun](https://man.freebsd.org/cgi/man.cgi?query=atrun&sektion=8) which executes `at` jobs is managed by cron, it will be only picked up every 5 minutes (default on FreeBSD).
 See `/etc/cron.d/at` for more information or to shorten the intervall.